BSFEMA/linux_file_rename_utility/README.md

     wget --no-check-certificate --content-disposition https://raw.githubusercontent.com/BSFEMA/linux_file_rename_utility/master/LICENSE

 # Command Line Parameters
-There is just 1:  It is the folder path that will be used to start renaming files from.
+* If the first parameter is a valid folder path, then that will be used to start renaming files from.
 If this value isn't provided, then the starting path will be where this application file is located.
 The intention is that you can call this application from a context menu from a file browser (e.g. Nemo) and it would automatically load up that folder.
+* If the first parameter is a valid file path, it will use the folder that the file resides in instead.
-If you pass it a path to a file, it will use the folder that the file resides in instead.
+* If you pass it a list of files (e.g. 'file:///home/user_name/file1.txt', 'file:///home/user_name/file2.txt'), it will use the folder that the first file resides in instead.
+It will then auto-select all the files that exist in that folder.
+The intention is that you can use Linux File Rename Utility as the "Bulk Rename" utility in Nemo.
+* If no parameter is passed, then it will use the folder where the "linux_file_rename_utility.py" file is located.

 # Folders
 This application will create a "~/.config/BSFEMA/" folder and a "~/.local/share/BSFEMA/" folder if they don't exist.